-- Blofeld Hardware opens the Blofeld Hardware Sync option for a deeper integration in the hardware version. - (!)
-More information about the hardware integration option can be found later in that manual.
+• Blofeld Hardware opens the Blofeld Hardware Sync option for a deeper integration in the hardware version.

-- MIDI Mapping opens a window, where you can connect external MIDI controllers to your Blofeld plug-in parameters.
+- () More information about the hardware integration option can be found later in that manual. - MIDI Mapping opens a window, where you can connect external MIDI controllers to your Blofeld parameters.
 Click on MIDI Learn, choose your desired parameter and turn your MIDI hardware controller.
-In the MIDI Mapping window, you can also export and import MIDI Mappings. - Window Size sets the plug-in window size to the corresponding fix size.
-Three options are available (Small, Standard & Large) - Show Manual opens your favorite web browser and directly navigates to the location of this PDF manual (if you computer is connected to the internet). - Buy opens your favorite web browser and loads our Waldorf online shop website (if you computer is connected to the internet). - About opens a window with the Blofeld Plug-In version and additional information.
+In the MIDI Mapping window, you can also export and import MIDI Mappings or reset all made assignments. - Window Size (only for Blofeld plug-in) sets the plug-in window size to the corresponding fix size.
+There are 3 options available (Small, Standard & Large). - Show Manual opens your favorite web browser and directly navigates to the location of this PDF manual (if you computer/iPad is connected to the internet). - Buy (only for Blofeld plug-in) opens your favorite web browser and loads our Waldorf online shop website (if you computer is connected to the internet). - About opens a window with the Blofeld Software version and additional information.